-Alpine skiing is taken very seriously in Lech Zürs am Arlberg – for centuries Arlberg has been known as the "cradle of Alpine skiing".
-It casts a spell over enthusiastic skiers year after year, winter after winter, because Arlberg is where tradition and modernity meet.
-As a ski resort with the very highest standards of comfort and 340 km of perfectly prepared ski runs, Lech Zürs am Arlberg makes skiers' hearts beat faster and guarantees a relaxed and varied skiing holiday in the heart of Arlberg.
+Alpine skiing is a major priority in Lech Zürs am Arlberg.
+For decades the Arlberg has been known as the "cradle of Alpine skiing" and casts a spell over enthusiastic skiers year after year, winter after winter.
+Tradition and modernity, identity and innovation are combined harmoniously on the Arlberg.
+A ski resort with excellent facilities and 350 kilometres of adventurous ski slopes makes skiers' hearts beat faster and guarantees a relaxed and varied skiing holiday in the heart of the Arlberg.

-Tradition and modernity in Arlberg
+Tradition and modernity in the region Arlberg

 "The White Ring" – the legendary ski circuit

-"The White Ring" – the race
+"The White Ring - The Race"